 The following Web sites provide access to federal and California statutes and regulations:

 - California regulations — www.oal.ca.gov

 - Attorneys — An attorney may be able to advise and assist you before or after filing your claim.
 You should consult an attorney if you feel it would be cost-effective to do so, considering the size of the claim and the kinds of issues involved.
-You can't have the attorney represent you in court.
-Except in rare instances, fees charged by the attorney for private assistance are not recoverable as court costs or damages.
-For a list of attorney referral services, go to the Web site of the State Bar of California.
+You can’t have the attorney represent you in court.
+You do have the right to hire an attorney to represent you for trial de novos (new trials) or to help you collect your judgment.
+Except for trial de novo and extremely rare instances, attorneys’ fees are not recoverable as court costs or damages.
+For a list of attorney referral services, go to the website of the State Bar of California at State Bar of California.
 If you can't afford an attorney, a legal services program might be able to help.
-Legal services programs for low-income persons are listed at http://lawhelpca.org/.
+Legal services programs for low-income persons are listed at http://www.lawhelpca.org/.